cisstech/nestkit/libs/expand/README.md

 ## Features

 - Dynamic Resource Expansion: Easily expand related resources in API responses using query parameters.
+- Dynamic Field Selection: Easily select only the fields you want to get from the API responses using query parameters.
 - Decorator-Based Configuration: Use decorators to mark classes and methods as expanders and expandable, simplifying configuration.
 - Enhanced Metadata Handling: Improved handling of metadata allows for multiple decorators of the same type on the same target.
 - Configuration and Customization: Configure and customize the library to suit your application's specific needs.